 How Long Are Homemade Tortillas Good For?

 You can store fresh tortillas for up to 2 or 3 days at best if stored in an airtight container in the pantry.
 Storing them in an airtight container in the fridge will gain you up to a week while freezing them properly extends the shelf life to around 6 to 8 months!

 Final Thoughts From Cost-Effective Kitchen

-In this article, we’ve shown you how to freeze flour tortillas as well as corn tortillas successfully so they’re always on hand.
+In this article, we’ve shown you how to freeze flour and corn tortillas successfully so you’ll always have them on hand.
 We’ve also shown you how to defrost frozen tortillas, how to tell if your tortillas have gone bad, and how to reheat tortillas.

-We’ve also given you tips on the best way to defrost an individual frozen tortilla is by using wax paper or parchment paper between tortillas in the freezer.
+We’ve also given you tips on the best way to defrost an individual frozen tortilla: using wax paper or parchment paper between tortillas in the freezer.

 Until next time…